Leaves are still on trees, but many Minnesota cities won’t extend yard waste pickup

 But it is a job that needs to be done, she said.
 Leaving leaves on the lawn over the winter can bring mold and cause disease, and it creates a habitat that draws mice, she said.

-For those who loathe raking, or can't get to it, Reiter suggest using a lawn mower and mulching the leaves.
+For those who loathe raking, or can't get to it, Reiter suggests using a lawn mower and mulching the leaves.

 Reiter said home composting is another option for late-falling leaves that can't be hauled away, or put them around plants in garden beds, she suggested.

-Hennepin County does not operate a yard wast drop-off site.
+Hennepin County does not operate a yard waste drop-off site.
 Ramsey County operates seven yard waste collection sites.

 St. Cloud's compost site is scheduled to close for the season on Nov.
 20, with the last weekly yard waste pickup of the year slated for Nov.
 22. Public Services Director Tracy Hodel said the city could keep the compost site open longer, weather permitting, if there's a large demand from residents.